marceluda/rp_lock-in_pid/README.md

 Replace `rp-XXXXXX.local` by your RP localname or IP address

-Also, you can use your own SSH client and upload the lock-in+pid folder the the RedPiaya folder: `/opt/redpitaya/www/apps`
+Also, you can use your own SSH client and upload the lock_in+pid folder the the RedPiaya folder: `/opt/redpitaya/www/apps`